msu/csci-432-fall2021/project/README.md

   a 5-minute video (min: 4 minutes, max: 6.5 minutes).
 After presenting the video in class, be prepared for a short Q&A.
-* 10 December 2021: A formal write-up summarizing the algorithm that your group presente is due, including a description of the problem it solves.
+* 10 December 2021: A formal write-up summarizing the algorithm that your group presented is due, including a description of the problem it solves.
 In addition,
     1. For those that choose the "recent algorithm +1" option, describe your +1 option in detail.